JPYang123/Speech2Text/README.md

 ## Setup

 1. Clone the repository and open `Speech2Text.xcodeproj` in Xcode.
-2. Provide your OpenAI API key.
-You can either set the environment variable `OPENAI_API_KEY` in your run scheme or enter the key from the new **API Key** screen inside the app (it stores the key in `UserDefaults`). **Do not commit real keys to source control.**
+2. Obtain an API key from <https://platform.openai.com/account/api-keys>.
+After signing in you can create a new secret key.
+Set it as the environment variable `OPENAI_API_KEY` in your run scheme or enter it from **Settings > API Key** inside the app (it is stored in `UserDefaults`). **Do not commit real keys to source control.**
 3. Build and run on a device or simulator.

 ## Usage

+Upon first launch the app presents an animated walkthrough of these steps (you can replay it anytime from **Settings > Quick Guide**):
 1. Tap **Record** to start capturing audio.
 A waveform and timer display the current recording.
 2. Tap **Stop** to transcribe.
 The transcription appears in the *Original Text* field.
 3. Use **Translate** or **Improve** to process the text.
 Results appear in the *Processed Text* field.
-4. Manage custom corrections or copy/replace text using the buttons provided.
+4. Tap **Copy** to place the processed text on the clipboard.
+5. Use **Settings** to manage custom corrections, adjust the response temperature, or set your API key.

 ## Notes